silvanabc/sentiment-analysis/features/README.md

 The goal of this code is to create a script for automatically extract text, audio and visual features.

 > **Note:** Only the script of the **visual features** is provided.
-The text and audio features is still missing implementation.
+The text and audio features are still missing implementation.
 However, you can find an initial version of them in the "notebooks" folder.
 >

 The file **mosi_dataset** files uses the visual features extraction to implement the extraction on MOSI Dataset.